Merton/ProgrammingNotes/Craft.md

 slave_relay_log_info
 slave_worker_info
 ```
-If you see the error stating that the table's do not exist, then do the following:
+If you see an error stating that the table's do not exist, then do the following:

 1. Log into your MySQL server (`Applications/MAMP/Library/bin/mysql -u root -p`), and delete the tables listed above by running:
 ```
 DROP TABLE innodb_index_stats,
 innodb_table_stats,
 slave_master_info,
 slave_relay_log_info,
-slave_worker_info
+slave_worker_info;
 ```
 2. Goto `Applications/MAMP/db/mysqlxx/mysql`, and delete the `*.frm` and `*.ibd` files for the 5 tables above.
-3. Run the following SQL script in MySQL:
+3. Now run the following SQL script in MySQL to recreate these tables:
 ```
 CREATE TABLE `innodb_index_stats` (
   `database_name` varchar(64) COLLATE utf8_bin NOT NULL,